bielcardona/OTSun/doc/intro.rst

 An ``experiment`` is initialized giving the parameters that define it:
-An ``scene`` and a ``light_source`` that describe the physical environment where the experiment takes place, and the number of rays that has to be simulated.
-The execution of the experiment is launched with the ``experiment.run()`` method, and once it is finished, the information that has been recollected is found in instance variables like ``experiment.captured_energy_Th`` and ``experiment.captured_energy_PV``, that give the overall thermal and photovoltaic (respectively) energy that has been collected by active materials found in the scene.
+An ``scene`` and a ``light_source`` that describe the physical environment where the experiment takes place, and the number of rays that have to be simulated.
+The execution of the experiment is launched with the ``experiment.run()`` method, and once it is finished, the information that has been recollected is found in instance variables like ``experiment.captured_energy_Th`` and ``experiment.captured_energy_PV``, that give the overall thermal and photovoltaic (respectively) energy that has been collected by the active materials found in the scene.

 The ``Scene`` class
 -------------------